Measure Customer Engagement In SaaS: Methods And Metrics

 - Measuring customer engagement helps improve customer retention, account expansion, and product advocacy.

 - Measure customer engagement by month, week, or day to find out how many users return to your app over time.

 - Measure by acquisition channels to find the channel that leads to your most profitable users with the lowest CAC.

-- Track engagement by feature usage to identify the features users value.
+- Track engagement by product usage to identify the features users value.

-- Use customer engagement scores to get an indicator into low or high engagement per user that can indicate potential churn
+- Use customer engagement metrics to get an indicator into low or high engagement per user that can indicate potential churn.

 - Use a tool like Userpilot to build engaging experiences in-app- Get a demo and see how!

 Customer engagement refers to the repetitive interactions customers have with a product or service throughout their user journey.
 It is measured by the frequency and number of engagement touchpoints.

 Engaging customers with various product features increases the likelihood of them becoming advocates, leading to longer retention and higher lifetime value (LTV).